-Retailer Definition - Definitions for the Clothing & Fabric Industry
+Retailer Definition - Definitions for the Clothing & fabric Industry

 In commerce, a retailer buys goods or products in large quantities from manufacturers (Manufacturer Definition) or importers, either directly or through a wholesaler (Wholesaler Definition), and then sells individual items or small quantities to the general public or end user customers, usually in a shop, also called store.
 Retailers are at the end of the supply chain.
 Marketers see retailing as part of their overall distribution strategy.